What is the search engine results page (SERP)?

 - Blocks with contextual advertising;

 - Small fields before search results.
-They can contain typing errors, a quick response to a user request, a calculator, and so on;
+They can contain typing errors, quick response to a user request, a calculator, and so on;

 - Pictures are issued in response to a particular search query;